Wheel Creek Hut

 Location

 Maruia River catchment.
 Map BS22.
 Grid Ref: NZTM E1528176/ N5342003 (BS22 282 420).
 Elevation 810m.
-Wheel Creek Hut is located in a large clearing on the TR of Wheel Creek.
-It has received few visitors in recent years due to the lack of a suitable marked route, and good access information.
-An uncut marked route was established in 2010.
+Wheel Creek Hut is located in a large clearing on the TR in the head of Wheel Creek.
+It is seldom visited due to its remote location, reports of the route being difficult, and lack of good access information.
+The current uncut marked route was established in 2010.
+The hut gets 4-8 visits a year currently.

 Access

 Access to Wheel Creek is gained from Boundary Road, which turns off SH65 at Warwick Junction, North of Maruia.
-Cross the Maruia River and turn right at the Ringmer farm turnoff, just after the bridge.
-Permission to travel up the farm road is required from the owner, Peter Brooker (03 523 8884).
-2WD vehicles can be driven well past Mitchell Creek and a 4WD will get you to the end of the farmland just before Jones Creek (E1533647/ N5339453 (BS22 336 395)).
-It gets too boggy after this and there is nowhere to turn.
-Wheel Creek is around 30 minutes walk from here.
+Cross the Maruia River and turn right at the Ringmer farm turnoff just after the bridge.
+Permission to travel up the farm road is required from the owner, Peter Brooker (021 243 2147)).
+2WD vehicles can be driven to Norris Creek and a high stud 4WD could get you all the way to Wheel Creek but it's a very rough trail for the pros only.

 Type

 Wheel Creek is a standard six-bunk NZFS S70 design with open fire, probably built in the 1960's.
-It has only four mattresses.
-In 2004 it was repainted and some trees were felled around the site to allow more light in.
 The open fire is somewhat smoky with the window closed.
+Water is from the Creek.
 There is no toilet.

 Condition